Cynthia Nixon is running for governor, and 'SATC' fans have the best reactions

 "I love New York, and today I'm announcing my candidacy for governor," the 51-year-old Democrat captioned the dramatic clip, which features footage of her wife, Christine Marinoni, and their adorable son, Max, 7.

-Nixon, who will challenge New York's current governor, Andrew Cuomo, in a Democratic primary, would become the state's first openly LGBTQ governor if she won.
+Nixon, who will challenge New York's current governor, Andrew Cuomo, in a Democratic primary, would become the state's first female and first openly LGBTQ governor if she won.

 Last August, the actress opened up to TODAY about why the job interested her.